Karpov–Kasparov rivalry

-The Karpov-Kasparov rivalry is a chess rivalry that existed between grandmasters Anatoly Karpov and Garry Kasparov, who were the 12th and 13th World Chess Champions respectively.
-The rivalry started in the mid 80s and culminated in Karpov and Kasparov playing five world championship matches.
-Considered to be one of the best rivalries in all of chess, the rivalry involved controversy, like the 1984 meeting which ended without a winner, with Karpov leading, political elements, and extremely close matches, like the 1987 meeting where Kasparov had to win the last game to retain the title.
+The Karpov–Kasparov rivalry was a chess rivalry that existed between grandmasters Anatoly Karpov and Garry Kasparov, who were the 12th and 13th World Chess Champions respectively.
+The rivalry started in the mid-1980s and culminated in Karpov and Kasparov playing five world championship matches.
+It has been called not only the greatest rivalry in chess, but, in the words of Leontxo García, in all of sports.
+The rivalry involved controversy like the 1984 meeting, which ended without a winner with Karpov leading, political elements, and extremely close matches like the 1987 meeting, where Kasparov had to win the last game to retain the title.